 Coming from a working class family, I spent my twenties in school working towards what I considered to be the key to success and happiness: a good career.

-After a Bachelor’s degree in psychology, I started on my PhD.
-But a weird turn of events lead me to abandon my PhD., move the the US and switch fields to get a Master’s degree in engineering.
+After a Bachelor’s degree in psychology, I started my PhD.
+But a weird turn of events lead me to abandon my degree and move to the USA.
+I switched fields to get my Master’s degree in engineering.
 From people to computers…

 Looking back on it, I think I was “protected” from a career in psychology that would have been too draining since I was an Impaired Empath.
 I would have ended up emotionally burned out before I had a chance to get my Empath skills under control, which would not happen for another 7 years.

-Constantly experiencing every patient’s feeling as my own would have been soul crushing at the time.
+Constantly experiencing every client’s feeling as my own would have been soul crushing over time.

 My Early Steps in Depression: A Common Empath Side Effect